| Weapons of Our War - Part IV

 through this dark time who told her she saw light that day for the first

 time in a long time.
-As it turned out, I was the only one who fasted and
+As it turned out, I was the only one who

 prayed that day because the others weren't able to.
-This was a watershed
+This was a

 lesson for me.
-God used this to show me that we can't gauge what he is
+God used this to show me that we can't gauge what

 doing through our prayer and fasting based on whether we feel on top of